 Referral to specialist sarcoma centre

 The guidelines recommend patients be referred to specialised sarcoma hospitals where there is team of sarcoma experts who have regular meetings (multidisciplinary team meetings or 'MDT meetings') to discuss the best management for each individual patient with the diagnosis or suspected diagnosis of sarcoma.
-The scientific evidence suggest that outcomes are generally better when patients received their surgery at a specialised sarcoma hospitals.
+The scientific evidence suggests that outcomes are generally better when patients received their surgery at a specialised sarcoma hospitals.
 There is likely to be better control of the sarcoma at the original site, better recovery from the surgery and longer survival.
 There is also some evidence to support less chance of the sarcoma returning at the original site and less side effect when the radiotherapy is given at a specialised sarcoma hospital.

 Ewing sarcoma in the pelvis